Skhmt/IDB-as-Storage-in-NWJS/README.md

 # IndexedDB-as-Storage-in-NWJS

 This takes the window object from nwjs context and puts it into a node module to use IndexedDB with or without a Worker in node context places.
+This lets comes with several advantages:
+* You can use your database in a non-nwjs context (once it is initialized in a nwjs context)
+* Asynchronous
-This lets you use your database in a non-nwjs context (unlike local/session Storage), is asynchronous, can be used in a worker, can store keys other than strings (maps, sets, blobs, imagedata, etc), and also wraps IndexedDB into a Storage-like API: setItem, getItem, removeItem, clear, and length.
+* Can be used in a worker (db-sw.js)
+* Can store keys other than strings (see: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm)
+* Wraps IndexedDB into a Storage-like API: setItem, getItem, removeItem, clear, and length
+* Is faster than pouchDB because of a very simple IndexedDB implementation (according to http://nolanlawson.github.io/database-comparison/)

 You need a recent-ish version of NW.js to run this.
 No clue if it will work in versions older than 0.14.7.